Your Credit Score

 2.5 Working days are Monday to Friday, except bank holidays.

-2.6 When you first register for Everyday Offers, cashback will normally be paid into your personal current account that’s been open the longest.
+2.6 Cashback will normally be paid into your personal current account that’s been open the longest.
 If you don’t have a personal current account, then we’ll pay it to your credit card account that’s been open the longest.
 If you have more than one personal current account and/or credit card account with us, you can change which account you’d like your cashback paid into.

 3.1 You won’t receive cashback if, at the time it is due to be paid: